CLaRa: Bridging Retrieval and Generation with Continuous Latent Reasoning: SCP: Salient Compressor Pretraining

 \subsection{Compressor Pretraining}

-Following \textit{PISCO}~\citep{louis-etal-2025-pisco}, we adopt a shared base model equipped with multiple \textsc{LoRA} adapters for modular control, where each adapter corresponds to a distinct function (compression or generation) as illustrated in Figure~\ref{fig:datagen} (b).
+Following \textit{PISCO}~\citep{louis-etal-2025-pisco}, we adopt a shared base model equipped with multiple \textsc{LoRA} adapters for modular control, where each adapter corresponds to a distinct function (compression or generation) as shown in Fig~\ref{fig:datagen} (b).

 \paragraph{Compression and Generation.} Given a document $d_i = \{t_1,\dots,t_m\}$, we append $l$ learnable \textit{memory tokens} $(m_1,\dots,m_l)$ and activate only the \textit{compressor LoRA} $\theta_c$.
 The final-layer hidden states of the memory tokens form the compressed representation: